Diagnostic code

 4. 4Review fuel trims for lean or rich clues

-5. 5Test compression if ignition and fuel checks pass
+5. 5Have a qualified shop test compression if ignition and fuel checks pass.

 Confusable And Related Codes